thoughtbot/guides/accessibility/README.md

 Use the Notes sheet to leave per-cell comments when necessary, referencing them with a link.
 The next steps for an audit are handled on a per-project basis.

-## Translations

-- Ensure that the application is setup to support multiple locales.
-- Ensure that the application raises an error when a translation is missing for a given locale in development.

 [accessibility audit template]: https://www.fsb.org.uk/resources-page/accessibility-audit-template.html
 [accesslint]: https://github.com/marketplace/accesslint
 [axe]: https://www.deque.com/axe/axe-for-web/integrations/